matijakolaric-com/django-music-publisher/docs/manual_cwr.rst

    CWR export list view

-Upon save, you will be taken to the ``CWR export list view``.
+Upon save, you will be taken to the ``CWR export list`` view.
 It has two links in each row: ``View CWR`` and ``Download``.
 The latter will download the CWR file, and the former will take you to the preview:

 .. figure:: /images/highlight.png
    :width: 100%